-Eldred is a blue-collar town, with 45.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Eldred, you'll notice that it is more blue-collar than most other communities in America.
+45.45% of Eldred’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eldred is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Eldred who work in food service (15.45%), office and administrative support (14.55%), and maintenance occupations (6.36%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Eldred has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Eldred has few renters and college students.
 But the biggest reason it is quieter in Eldred than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Eldred may be for you.